LastChanceBilly/LanguajeDivider/README.md

 # LanguajeDivider

-I made this just to mess with a cousin, so don't expect much XD
+I made this just to mess with my cousin, so don't expect much XD